amandaforde/winnerscurseGWAS/README.md

 ### Evaluating methods

-**sims_LD.R:** This script evaluates and compares several winner's curse correction methods using simulated sets of summary statistics, in which a simple *correlation structure* has been imposed on independent blocks of 100 SNPs.
+**sims_LD.R:** This script evaluates and compares several Winner's Curse correction methods using simulated sets of summary statistics, in which a simple *correlation structure* has been imposed on independent blocks of 100 SNPs.
 The simulated data sets also correspond to a quantitative trait with a normal effect size distribution.
 At two significance thresholds, 5 <span>&#215;</span> 10<sup>-8</sup> and 5 <span>&#215;</span> 10<sup>-4</sup>, this script compares the various methods using different evaluation metrics.

 - ***Output:*** norm_5e-8_100sim_LD_ave.csv, norm_5e-8_100sim_LD_all.csv, norm_5e-4_100sim_LD_ave.csv, norm_5e-4_100sim_LD_all.csv

-**sims_ind_1.R:** This script evaluates and compares several winner's curse correction methods using simulated sets of summary statistics, in which SNPs are *independent*.The simulated data sets also correspond to a quantitative trait with a normal effect size distribution.
+**sims_ind_1.R:** This script evaluates and compares several Winner's Curse correction methods using simulated sets of summary statistics, in which SNPs are *independent*.The simulated data sets also correspond to a quantitative trait with a normal effect size distribution.
 At two significance thresholds, 5 <span>&#215;</span> 10<sup>-8</sup> and 5 <span>&#215;</span> 10<sup>-4</sup>, this script compares the various methods using different evaluation metrics.

 - ***Output:*** norm_5e-8_100sim_ave.csv, norm_5e-8_100sim_all.csv, norm_5e-4_100sim_ave.csv, norm_5e-4_100sim_all.csv

-**sims_ind_2.R:** This script evaluates and compares several winner's curse correction methods using simulated sets of summary statistics, in which SNPs are *independent*.
+**sims_ind_2.R:** This script evaluates and compares several Winner's Curse correction methods using simulated sets of summary statistics, in which SNPs are *independent*.
 The simulated data sets correspond to three different settings: a quantitative trait with bimodal effect size distribution, a quantitative trait with skewed effect size distribution, and a binary trait with normal effect size distribution.
 5 <span>&#215;</span> 10<sup>-8</sup> and 5 <span>&#215;</span> 10<sup>-4</sup>, this script compares the various methods using different evaluation metrics.

 - ***Output:*** bim_5e-8_100sim_ave.csv, bim_5e-8_100sim_all.csv, bim_5e-4_100sim_ave.csv, bim_5e-4_100sim_all.csv, skew_5e-8_100sim_ave.csv, skew_5e-8_100sim_all.csv, skew_5e-4_100sim_ave.csv, skew_5e-4_100sim_all.csv, bin_5e-8_100sim_ave.csv, bin_5e-8_100sim_all.csv, bin_5e-4_100sim_ave.csv, bin_5e-4_100sim_all.csv